Ziwei-Huang-BU/EC523-Project/README.md

 ## Data Training and Testing

-By now, we use Resnet-18 as model backbone to implement the self-transfer learning (Self-Trans) with Moco.
+By now,We choose Resnet-18 as model backbone network.

-In the Self-Trans process:
+In the MoCo-pretraining + supervised learning on binary classification task:

 **Resnet-18 model** the random initialized Resnet-18 is imported